 Additional funding is currently available from the government to pay for apprenticeship training.
 But what is the cost of setting up an apprenticeship scheme, and how much will it cost your business to hire an apprentice?

 There are three main costs associated with employing apprentices: recruitment, training and salary.

-If you engage with an Apprenticeship training provider, they can post vacancies on a new Government platform, manage applications and provide you with a shortlist of candidates for consideration as part of its offering and cost structure.
+If you engage with an Apprenticeship training provider, they can post vacancies on the Government platform, manage applications and provide you with a shortlist of candidates for consideration as part of its offering and cost structure.
 Employers can advertise apprenticeship vacancies at no cost via the government’s “Find an Apprentice” recruitment site.

-Apprenticeships require a proportion of time to be spent on training with a minimum 20% of all their time spent on off-the-job training, so you may wish to find a suitable approved training provider (which can also be done via the government portal).
+Apprenticeships require a proportion of time to be spent on training with a minimum of 20% of all their time spent on off-the-job training, so you may wish to find a suitable approved training provider (which can also be done via the government portal).
 Funding is available however for training, although the amount depends on whether your business pays the apprenticeship levy and your apprentice’s circumstances.

 - If you are a levy payer (with an annual wage bill of more than £3m) you can access some or all of this to fund your apprentice.
 The government will add 10% to this.

 - If your business doesn’t pay the levy, you are only required to pay 10% of the cost of training and assessing your apprentice.
 The government will top up the remaining 90%.